 - iii) Repeating a module as defined within these Regulations renders a student liable to an additional tuition fee liability.
 This is a proportion of the standard tuition fee, depending on the number of credits to be repeated and whether the student is classified as Home/EU, Islands or Overseas.
-The Nature of some modules (e.g. laboratory-based modules) means that retrieval of failure can only be by means of repetition.
-Such modules should be designated 'repeat only' in module descriptions - f) Undergraduate students shall normally be required to take the opportunities permitted to them to retrieve failure in all failed modules, irrespective of whether successful completion of the module or modules is defined as a requirement for progression or for the award of the qualification. - g) With the agreement of the Head of Department a student required to be reassessed in or repeat a module may be allowed to choose a substitute module subject to programme requirements and availability.
-In such cases, the Student shall be required to attend the module in full and complete all the assessments.
-In such cases there will be an additional tuition fee liability.
-The Student shall be permitted one attempt at the substituted module. - h) A student undertaking a module(s) at an overseas institution, approved to substitute for a UCB module(s), shall be subject to the assessment rules of that institution.
-They shall be permitted an opportunity to retrieve failure either at that institution or at the UCB. - i) Students may not normally be reassessed in or repeat any module for which they have obtained credit, except for students with extenuating circumstances. - In such a circumstance, the mark used for calculating a Student's weighted mean mark and progress or final degree classification shall be the mark obtained in the repeat attempt.
-If a Student fails at the repeat attempt, any previously gained credit in that module will not stand. - j) Following an attempt to retrieve failure (via reassessment) the mark used for calculating a student's weighted mean mark and progress or final degree classification shall be: - i) The pass mark for that module if the student passes the module. - ii) The higher of the two fail marks if the student fails the module. - k) The mark achieved following an attempt to retrieve failure of a module will be recorded on a student's transcript. - Where a Board of Examiners accepts that a student's failure in a module is as a result of extenuating circumstances (as set out in the Determination of the results of assessment, above) then an additional attempt to retrieve the failure may be granted.
-The additional attempt shall be normally of the same status as the attempt affected by the extenuating circumstances, that is, either first or reassessment attempt (i.e. sit or re-sit).
-An additional attempt at a first sitting may therefore be followed by a further reassessment attempt.
+The nature of some modules (e.g. laboratory-based modules) means that the retrieval of failure can only be by means of repetition.
+Such modules should be designated 'repeat only' in module descriptions. - jjj) If a student is on a 12-month Master's programme and has to repeat taught elements, the dissertation shall be paused until the taught element is achieved.
+Marks for the project cannot be ratified at the exam board until the student has satisfied the conditions of the postgraduate diploma. - f) Undergraduate students shall normally be required to take the opportunities permitted to them to retrieve failure in all failed modules, irrespective of whether successful completion of the module or modules is a requirement for progression or for the award of the qualification. - g) Apprentices shall normally be given two opportunities to recover failure at a time agreed with the Centre for Apprenticeships appropriate to the needs of the individual.
+Thereafter, they may be required to repeat the module with attendance. - h) With the agreement of the Head of Department, a student required to be reassessed in or repeat a module may be required to complete a substitute module subject to programme requirements and availability.
+In such cases, the student must attend the module in full and complete all the assessments.
+For all such modules, there will be an additional tuition fee liability.
+The student shall be permitted one attempt at the substituted module. - i) A student undertaking a module(s) at an overseas institution, approved to substitute for a UCB module(s), shall be subject to the assessment rules of that institution. (e.g. On Turing exchange) They shall be permitted an opportunity to retrieve failure either at that institution or at the UCB. - j) Students may not normally be reassessed in or repeat any module for which they have obtained credit, except for students with extenuating circumstances. - In such a circumstance, the mark used for calculating a student's weighted mean mark and progress or final degree classification shall be the mark obtained in the repeat attempt. - k) Following an attempt to retrieve failure (via reassessment), the mark used for calculating a student's weighted mean mark and progress or final degree classification shall be: - i) The pass mark for that module if the student passes the module. - ii) The higher of the two fail marks if the student fails the module. - The mark achieved following an attempt to retrieve the failure of a module will be recorded on a student's transcript.

+m) Where a Board of Examiners accepts that a student's failure in a module is a result of extenuating circumstances (as set out in the Determination of the results of Assessment, above), then an additional attempt to retrieve the failure may be granted.
+The additional attempt shall normally be of the same status as the attempt affected by the extenuating circumstances; that is, either as a first or reassessment attempt (i.e. sit or resit).
+An additional attempt at a first sitting may be followed by a further reassessment attempt.